-As I continue sorting through more than 80 years of memories collected inside our family home, I keep discovering treasures that tell not only my family’s story, but the story of our community as well.
+As I continue sorting through more than 80 years of memories collected inside our family home, I kept discovering treasures that tell not only my family’s story, but the story of our community as well.
 One of those treasures is a large 1963 class photograph from W.F.
 Branch High School, the historic Black school that...
 Continue Reading →

 Wordless Wednesday – Our Family’s Latest High School Graduate